BlockchainCommons/developer-web-site/_pages/envelope-usecases-summary.md

   nav: envelopeuse
 ---

-The [Gordian Envelope](/envelope/) Smart Document is a powerful new method of data storage and transmission that focuses on protecting the privacy of its contents through cryptographic functions such as signatures, elision, and inclusion proofs.
+The [Gordian Envelope](/envelope/) Smart Document system is a powerful new method of data storage and transmission that focuses on protecting the privacy of its contents through cryptographic functions such as signatures, elision, and inclusion proofs.

 But what does that mean?
 Why would you use it?
-To answer these questions we've written a set of use cases that not only demonstrate many innovative uses for Gordian Envelopes, but also show precisely how those Envelopes would be structured — because these use cases aren't theoretical, but instead real possibilities with the current iteration of the Gordian Envelope specification.
+To answer these questions we've written a set of use cases that not only demonstrate many innovative uses for envelopes, but also show precisely how those envelopes would be structured — because these use cases aren't theoretical, but instead real possibilities with the current iteration of the Gordian Envelope specification.